konforti/OverlayTiler/README.md

 // Getting the GM overlay object in the callback. overlaytiler.Load(imgOverlay, map, function(overlay) {

-	// Use the overlay.getDotLatLngs() method for getting the image bounds.
+	// Use the overlay.getImgBounds() method for getting the image bounds.
 	// Implement the overlay.afterRender hook for constantly updated.

 })